 In fact, there was so much water damage that you could poke your hand right through to the outside.
 So the entire framing of the shower had to be removed and re-framed.

-There’s only so much you can do with a teeny tiny bathroom like this, but I think the result looks a lot bigger and brighter than it did before, especially considering I had a max budget of $4000 for the entire remodel.
+There’s only so much you can do with a teeny tiny bathroom like this, but I think the result looks a lot bigger and brighter than it did before for a budget-friendly bathroom, especially considering I had a max of $4000 for the entire remodel.

 Painted Vanity

-I updated my existing vanity with a fresh coat of paint in the color Boothbay Gray, which is the same color we used in our pantry and on our kitchen island.
+Having previously painted my kitchen cabinets, I already knew the best paint for cabinets and I was confident that painting the vanity was a good DIY project for this space.
+I updated the vanity with a fresh coat of paint in the color Boothbay Gray, which is the same color we used in our pantry and on our kitchen island.
 If you’re in the market for a new vanity, I have an entire post full of vanities for every budget.

-Additionally, I spray-painted the hardware gold and switched up the faucet from chrome to satin nickel.
-This was an inexpensive way to get a whole new look without having to get rid of a perfectly good vanity.
+Additionally, I spray-painted the cabinet hardware gold and switched up the bathroom faucet from chrome to satin nickel instead of opting to buy completely all new hardware.
+This was an inexpensive way to get a whole new look without having to get rid of the vanity since it was still in pretty good condition.

 The bead board got a fresh coat of paint (off the shelf bright white) and the top half of the walls were painted Sherwin Williams Pure White.
 I opted for Pure White because it looked just slightly creamy against the bright white bead board and stopped the room from feeling too white.

-A new slimmer, more modern style mirror with a brass frame reflects a lot of light back into the room and also modernizes the space.
+A new slimmer, more modern style bathroom mirror with a brass frame reflects a lot of light back into the room and also modernizes the space.
+This is a great way to bring in some natural lighting if updating the light fixtures isn’t in the budget.

 Floating Shelves